+Public Affairs Office

-Office of Public Affairs
+Office of Public Affairs and Internal Communication

 U.S. Department of Homeland Security

 U.S. Immigration and Customs Enforcement

 Washington, DC 20536

-202-732-4242

-icemedia@ice.dhs.gov
+202 732 4242

 APPENDIX D

 STANDARD OPERATING PROCEDURE (SOP)

 The purpose of this appendix is to establish standard, uniform procedures for the implementation and oversight of the 287(g) delegation of authority program within the FOD area of responsibility.
 This appendix can be modified only in writing and by mutual acceptance of ICE and the FCSO.